 Syd Field (1935-2013) was the “guru of all screenwriters,” according to CNN.
-He taught screenwriting at the University of Southern California and has written several books on screenwriting that are used as standard texts by hundreds of schools.
+He taught screenwriting at the University of Southern California and wrote several books on screenwriting that are used as standard texts by hundreds of schools.
 Amusingly, his actual screenwriting credits are few and far between (a handful of TV episodes, a short film), but his fingerprints are all over Hollywood to this day.
-Field taught the “three-act” structure, in which the plot is set up in the first half hour (the first act), the second act focuses on the main character’s struggle to achieve his/her goal, and the third act is the climactic struggle and aftermath, in which the protagonist either does or does not achieve the goal.
+Field taught the “three-act” structure, in which the plot is set up in the first half-hour (the first act), the second act focuses on the main character’s struggle to achieve his/her goal, and the third act is the climactic struggle and aftermath, in which the protagonist either does or does not achieve the goal.

 I turned around and the hitchhiker was gone!

 The “gasp” line of an old campfire story.

 “The gods are angry tonight.” –I’d say they’re bowling. –And crazy.

 “Don’t worry, honey, it’s just God bowling” (or “the angels bowling”) is sometimes used by parents to reassure frightened children during a thunderstorm.
 The Gods Must Be Crazy is a 1980 South African comedy film about a tribesman from Botswana who finds an empty Coke bottle and concludes it is a present from the gods.
 There have been four sequels (one “official,” three “unofficial”).